lead-build/lead-build/docs/index.md

 Or check out the git repository at [https://github.com/lead-build/lead-build](https://github.com/lead-build/lead-build)

+## Documentation status

+This documentation has been updated for Lead Build `v0.4.3`.

+Recent updates compared to `v0.4.0` are summarized in the [Changelog](reference/changelog.md).

 ## Getting started

 Start with the language itself, then move on to functions, iteration, and paths.